connornishijima/Lixie-arduino/getting-started.md

 in my Arduino setup() function.
 Normally, a 6-digit white clock would consume 720mA, but with the 500mA limit set it will run at 69.4% of the maximum brightness to keep consumption at 500mA.
 However, this still means we're running the USB port at its max rating, to limiting it to 400mA would be safer.
 (55.5% brightness)

 This software power limit is designed to only reduce brightness *if the current lighting exceeds the power ratings*.
-If the formentioned clock was only run in green instead, it would consume 240mA and thus would still run at full brightness.
+If the formentioned clock was only run in green instead, it would consume 240mA and thus would still run at full brightness under a 500mA regulation.

+## Wiring

+Lixies are limited to the following Arduino digital pins:

+### AVR: 0,1,2,3,4,5,6,7,8,9,10,11,12,13

+### ESP8266: 0,2,4,5

+The limits on ESP8266 pins is due to the Arduino compiler being unable to detect which type of ESP8266 breakout you're using, if at all.
+Between the most common ESP8266 versions - ESP-12, ESP-07, Adafruit Huzzah, NodeMCU, Wemos D1 Mini - these are the pins found on every one.
+If the library defined a pin not present on your version of the breakout, compilation would fail.

+In all the example code, the default pin used is Pin 5, whether you're using AVR or ESP8266 microcontrollers.

+Hookup looks like this:

+**HOOKUP IMAGE HERE**

+POWER SUPPLY 5V       ---->   LIXIE 5V
+POWER SUPPLY GND      ---->   LIXIE GND MICROCONTROLLER PIN   ---->   LIXIE DIN

+Lixies are designed to be daisy-chained, and run from right-to-left.
+Connecting one display to the next is like this:

+ETC...   <----   LIXIE #2 5V    <----   LIXIE #1 5V     <----   POWER SUPPLY 5V
+ETC...   <----   LIXIE #2 GND   <----   LIXIE #1 GND    <----   POWER SUPPLY GND
+ETC...   <----   LIXIE #2 DIN   <----   LIXIE #1 DOUT   <----   MICROCONTROLLER PIN